waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # X. Untested Assumptions

 - **The Mt.
 Moon Puzzle Solution is Internal:** I have been assuming the solution to the Rocket/Hiker blockade is located entirely within Mt.
 Moon.
 This may be incorrect.
 If current internal hypotheses fail, I must begin searching for external triggers, items, or quest flags in other locations.
+- **grass:** Standard walkable tile, but can also be used for impassable objects like the PC in a Pokémon Center.